-Lighthouse16 operates a website and several apps.
-It is Lighthouse16’s policy to respect your privacy regarding any information we may collect while operating our websites and apps.
+It is Lighthouse16’s policy to respect your privacy regarding any information that may be collected while operating the websites and apps, (taken together, the Service).
+The Service is owned and operated by Lighthouse16.

-All our apps use Apple Analytics to collect information about the way you use them by default.
+All apps use Apple Analytics to collect information about the way you use them by default.
 This data is always anonymised before it is sent to Apple Analytics, and cannot be used to personally identify you.
-We look only for broad patterns in the aggregated usage data, such as whether or not a particular feature is frequently used, or whether users in general prefer one setting over another.
-This helps us make informed decisions about the future development of our apps.
-To be clear we cannot track an individual user’s behaviour.
-We also cannot receive information from your device’s displays, cameras, or microphones.
-You can opt-out learn here how.
+The Service look only for broad patterns in the aggregated usage data, such as whether or not a particular feature is frequently used, or whether users in general prefer one setting over another.
+This helps the Service make informed decisions about the future development of it's apps.
+To be clear the Service cannot track an individual user’s behaviour.
+The Service also cannot receive information from your device’s displays, cameras, or microphones.

-If one of our apps crashes while you are using it, data about the crash will be collected and sent to Apple Analytics to help identify the cause of the crash so that we can try to fix it in a future update.
+If one of it's apps crashes while you are using it, data about the crash will be collected and sent to Apple Analytics to help identify the cause of the crash so that the Service can try to fix it in a future update.
 These “crash logs” contain information about the state of the app, operating system, and device at the time of the crash.
 Nothing in the crash log can be used to personally identify you, and crash logs do not contain any of your private data.
-You can opt-out learn here how.

-When you interact with our servers using a web browser, or indirectly by network requests sent on your behalf by our apps, some metadata about the request may be logged by me.
-This metadata may include your IP address, the name of the resource requested, and the name and version number of the software making the request.
+When you interact with the Service servers using a web browser, or indirectly by network requests sent on your behalf by it's apps, some metadata about the request may be logged by the Service.
+This metadata may include parts of your IP address, the name of the resource requested, and the name and version number of the software making the request.

-We generally do not look at these logs unless a server appears to be being maliciously used or attacked in some way.
-We may look at the information in aggregate to see statistics such as how many times our apps have been downloaded, or from what sources network traffic is arriving.
+The Service generally do not look at these logs unless a server appears to be being maliciously used or attacked in some way.
+The Service may look at the information in aggregate to see statistics such as how many times the Service's apps have been downloaded, or from what sources network traffic is arriving.

 Gathering of Personally-Identifying Information

-Certain visitors to Lighthouse16’s website and/or apps choose to interact with Lighthouse16 in ways that require Lighthouse16 to gather personally-identifying information.
-The amount and type of information that Lighthouse16 gathers depends on the nature of the interaction.
+Certain visitors to the Service products choose to interact with the Service in ways that require the Service to gather personally-identifying information.
+The amount and type of information that the Service gathers depends on the nature of the interaction.

-In each case, Lighthouse16 collects such information only insofar as is necessary or appropriate to fulfil the purpose of the visitor’s interaction with Lighthouse16.
-Lighthouse16 does not disclose personally-identifying information other than as described below.
+In each case, the Service collects such information only insofar as is necessary or appropriate to fulfil the purpose of the visitor’s interaction with the Service.
+The Service does not disclose personally-identifying information other than as described below.

 Protection of Certain Personally-Identifying Information